Pherokung/Negative-Filter-Extension/README.md

-# What this extension can do
+# What does this Chrome Extension do
 Blur the Negative tweets (Only Thai words)

 # Getting Started